dearestalexander/fm-qrCode/README.md

     - For mobile: specified 325px and put both 20vw and 325px within Max()
   - Others:
     - Set border radius to 15px
-    - Set display as flex in order to use align-items: center for the children}
+    - Set display as flex in order to use align-items: center for the children.

 - QR code
   - Sizing: Set witdth to 90% of it's container, leaving 5% white space each side